Freemius/codecanyon-to-freemius-license-converter/README.md

 define("CODECANYON_SLUG_PLUGIN_PRODUCT_1", "my-plugin");
 ```

-Modify `get_constants_by_product` function to add more products if needed
+Modify `get_constants_by_product` function with your product slugs and add more products if needed

-Edit the `render_shortcode` function to add your product names
+Edit the `render_shortcode` function with your product slugs and names

 ## Adding the license migration form